OpenEnroth/OpenEnroth_Android/README.md

+Android build was moved to the main OpenEnroth repo.
+This repository is now archived.

 # OpenEnroth for Android

 This repository is just a build system of OpenEnroth for Android and OpenEnroth's main repository is here: